 Note: This article has affiliate links.

 Are you concerned about your online activities being disclosed to third parties?
-If yes, keep reading, and a quick advice is to use a virtual private network (VPN) through a service provider such as NordVPN.
 When a record of your online activities is created, it can be used without your consent.
 Your record can be used to figure out how much money can be made from you by analyzing any of your online moves.
 The more you use the internet, the better of a profile of you can be created, and such profile can be used to predict your future moves.

 As you will see below, browsers and internet service providers disclose in their privacy policies that they do collect information about your online activities and that they do share some of your records to third parties.
 If you need to know how these third parties use your information, you probably need to check if they also have privacy policies, assuming you can identify those third parties.